 A great idea?
 Definitely.
 Science fiction?
 Oh, yes.
 Impossible?
 Well, not so much… (and very soon not so sci-fi, which is kind of the point of the book).

-MIT researchers developed light-detecting fibers
+MIT researchers developed light-detecting

 Hokus Bloke (aka Neil Gardner, the owner of the UK’s longest-established independent radio company, Ladbroke Productions) is an interesting character.
 On his personal blog he produces a new poem on a daily basis.

 Yesterday, in honour of the Angry Robot launch he gave us “Robot Love” (without, thankfully, any lurid descriptions of hydraulic pump-action appendages).

 Meanwhile, talking of appendages, Angry Robot head honco (what is a “honcho”, exactly?)
 Marc G popped up on Suite